 It is the student's responsibility to initiate the scheduled make-up time.
-Make-up will be scheduled so as not to interfere with the rotations of other students and only with the approval of the hospital where it will occur.
+Make-up will be scheduled without interfering with the rotations of other students and only with the approval of the hospital where it will occur.
 The procedure for scheduling make-up is as follows: